dzenbot/DZNEmptyDataSet/README.md

 ### Features
 * Uses KVO to observe whenever the tableview calls -reloadData.
 * Gives multiple possibilities of layout and appearance, by showing an image and/or title lable and/or description label and/or button.
-* Uses NSAttributesStrings for easier appearance customisation.
+* Uses NSAttributedString for easier appearance customisation.
-* Uses auto-layout to automagically center the content to the tableview's, with auto-rotation support.
+* Uses auto-layout to automagically center the content to the tableview, with auto-rotation support.
-* Allows tap gesture on the whole tableview screen (useful for resigning first responder or similar actions).
+* Allows tap gesture on the whole tableview bounds (useful for resigning first responder or similar actions).
 * Background color customisation.
 * iPhone (3.5" & 4") and iPad support. iOS7 compatible only.
 * ARC & 64bits support.